A hyperboloidal method for numerical simulations of multidimensional nonlinear wave equations: nonlinear tails: Results

 Our first observation is that the asymptotic decay rate appears to be independent of the azimuthal spherical harmonic index $m$ in three spatial dimensions.
 In order to illustrate this, figure \ref{f:tails3d} shows an evolution of static initial data \eref{e:staticID1}-\eref{e:staticID2} containing two modes with $(l,m)=(2,1)$ and $(2,2)$.
 Via the nonlinearity ($p=5$, focusing), modes with $(l,m)=(0,0)$ and $(2,0)$ are also excited during the evolution.
 The $l=2$ modes all decay at the same rate, $q_{2m}=6$ irrespective of $m$.

 In the following we therefore focus on the $m=0$ case only, i.e. we impose axisymmetry for $n=3$, and more generally an SO$(n-1)$ symmetry in $n$ dimensions.

-In figure \ref{f:lpiconv} we demonstrate convergence of the numerically computed local power index as the radial resolution is increased.
-In the following we will always choose the highest resolution shown here, $\Ntr=4000$ and $N_\theta=12$.
-We have checked that increasing the angular resolution has a negligible effect on the results.
+In figure \ref{f:lpiconv} we demonstrate convergence of the numerically computed local power index.
+From this figure we deduce that increasing the angular resolution beyond $N_\theta=12$ (at fixed radial resolution $\Ntr=4000$) does not lead to more accurate results as far as the local power indices are concerned.
+Hence we will always choose $N_\theta=12$ and the highest radial resolution $\Ntr=4000$ in the following.

 Next we compare the time evolution of the local power index at different extraction radii in figure \ref{f:lpiradii}.
-We observe that the local power index of a given mode approaches the same constant at all finite extraction radii, but in in general a different constant at \Scri ($\tr=1$).
+We observe that the local power index of a given mode appears to approach the same constant at all finite extraction radii, but in general a different constant at \Scri ($\tr=1$).

 Finally we investigate the dependence of the decay rates on the spherical harmonic index $l$.
 We show results for two selected cases, $n=3,\, p=5$, focusing (figure \ref{f:tailsn3p5}) and $n=5, \, p=3$, defocusing (figure \ref{f:tailsn5p3}).
 In the $n=5$ case the higher-$l$ modes are very small.
 We had to use higher precision (\texttt{longdouble}) for this run.
 Due to the smallness of the modes, computation of the local power index via \eref{e:lpidef} becomes numerically unstable.
-Instead, we have performed a power-law fit to the modes $\tilde \Phi_l$ shown in figure \ref{f:tailsn5p3} in order to obtain the decay rates.
+Instead, we have performed a power-law fit to the modes $\tilde \Phi_l$ shown in figure \ref{f:tailsn5p3} in order to obtain the decay rates: a function of the form $c\cdot \tilde t^{-q_l}$ is fitted by least squares (using \texttt{scipy.optimize.curve\_fit}) to each mode $\tilde \Phi_l (\tilde t)$ in the tail phase, i.e. roughly in the interval $\tilde t \in [500,1000]$.

 Table \ref{t:decayrates} summarises the asymptotic decay rates $q_l$ found in our numerical evolutions for $n=3$ and $n=5$ and various values of $p$ (subcritical and supercritical).
 We have compared focusing and defocusing evolutions and find the same asymptotic decay rates in both cases.
 In addition to the static initial data \eref{e:staticID1}--\eref{e:staticID2} used in the evolutions shown here, we have also tried different initial data taken from the exact linear solutions derived in \ref{s:exact}.
 The observed decay rates are identical.
 The static data have the advantage that they have an initially outgoing component so the tail forms earlier and with a higher amplitude than for the data from the linear solutions, which are initially ingoing.